dessertlab/Targeted-Data-Poisoning-Attacks/README.md

 # Vulnerabilities in AI Code Generators: Exploring Targeted Data Poisoning Attacks

-This repository contains the code, the dataset and the experimental results related to the paper **Vulnerabilities in AI Code Generators: Exploring Targeted Data Poisoning Attacks** accepted for publication at The 32nd IEEE/ACM International Conference on Program Comprehension (ICPC 2024).
+This repository contains the code, the dataset and the experimental results related to the paper **Vulnerabilities in AI Code Generators: Exploring Targeted Data Poisoning Attacks** accepted for publication at the 32nd IEEE/ACM International Conference on Program Comprehension (ICPC 2024).

 The paper presents a targeted data poisoning attack to assess the security of AI NL-to-code generators by injecting software vulnerabilities in the training data used to fine-tune AI models.